The ultimate rich and fudgy Chocolate Cheesecake has an Oreo cookie base, smooth chocolate interior, and a simple ganache topping.

 Quick Tip

 Slice the chocolate cheesecake with a very sharp, hot knife.
-To get the perfect slices, you’ll want to use a large and very sharp knife.
 To get a perfect slice, run the knife under very hot water and dry it off with a kitchen towel.
 Then, make one quick and decisive cut.
 Repeat this process for each cut you make.

 More Chocolate Desserts